harshamalhotra/existingDS-gitlab/packages/gitlab-svgs/.gitlab/issue_templates/New icon.md

 **After all of the following tasks are complete you can close this issue:**

-### Assignee tasks:
+### Assignee tasks

 <details><summary>See tasks:</summary>

 1. [ ] Create or update an icon
     - If you’re a community contributor, please fork the [GitLab Product Icons file](https://www.figma.com/community/file/1051267829358377715) when updating or creating an icon.
     - If you’re a GitLab team member, please create a [branch](https://www.figma.com/best-practices/branching-in-figma/) of the [GitLab Product Icons file](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons).
 Prefix the branch name with the issue, MR, or epic number, and add your GitLab username as the suffix.
 For example, `#860-new-icon-lvanc`.
 Then update or create an icon.
 1. [ ] Update the link to the working file under the **Figma link** section above.
 1. [ ] If work was not done in a branch (a merged branch will automatically be archived), move your working file to the shared Figma project: